jmb-dmx/arduino-uno-24-channels-dmx/README.md

 	• The values ​​are displayed on the screen under “LVL”.

 3 - Saving values
 	• SELECT button (●): Press briefly to save the current channel value to EEPROM memory.
-The screen will display “SAVE” followed by the channel number and its value.
+The screen will display “SAUVEGARDE” followed by the channel number and its value.

 4 - Clearing the memory
 	• To clear saved values, press and hold the SELECT (●) button for 3 seconds.
-	• An animation filling the screen will precede a confirmation request “CLEAR MEMORY?”.
+	• An animation filling the screen will precede a confirmation request “EFFACER MEMOIRE?”.
 	• Press the RIGHT (→) button to confirm deletion.
 If you do not confirm within 5 seconds, the operation is canceled.